 So as we work to embrace the God of the sunrise, I want you to hold on to whatever God has challenged you to speak out about.
 Because the close of this text, the Levite says, "to consider it, to take counsel, and to speak up."
 God is calling us to speak up and to speak out.
 And not for those-I can't stand the phrase, "Well, I'm just a voice for the voiceless."
 Unless you are mute, you have a voice.
 It's just that people are silencing that voice.
-It's just that people are hogging the mic when they need to pass it on down.
+It's just that people are not pass it on down.
 So speak up and don't be shamed into being quiet.
 27:56